 Variable resistance is my favorite subject to talk about, Variable resistance has been proven very efficient to improve the overall strength and speed.

 Variable resistance is a type of training where resistance changes at different points of the range of motion.

-Our bodies are strongest at certain positions and vulnerable to injuries at some positions, for example, most of the Benchpress, squat, and deadlift accidents happen at the lowest position.
-Combining chains or bands with your resistance training can help in preventing injuries by reducing the resistance at the weakest part of lift.
+Our bodies are strongest at certain positions and vulnerable to injuries at some positions, for example, most Benchpress, squat, and deadlift accidents happen at the lowest position.
+Combining chains or bands with your resistance training can help in preventing injuries by reducing the resistance at the weakest part of the lift.

 One thing that is common in bands and chains, they both allow the maximum contraction at the lockout position.
-Bands and chains can help in improving the muscle activation and muscle contraction by increasing the resistance at the peak contraction.
+Bands and chains can help in improving muscle activation and muscle contraction by increasing the resistance at the peak contraction.

 Chain vs Band: